browserengineering/book/book/text.md

     metal shapes.

-This nomenclature reflects the world of the printing press: metal shapes in boxes in cases of different types.
+This nomenclature reflects the world of the printing press: metal shapes in boxes in cases from different foundaries.
 Our modern world instead has dropdown menus, and the old words no longer match it.
-"Font" can now mean font, typeface, or type,[^3] and we say a font contains several different *weights* (like "bold" and "normal"),[^4] several different *styles* (like "italic" and "roman", which is what not-italic is called),[^5] and arbitrary *sizes*.[^6] Welcome to the world of magic ink.
+"Font" can now mean font, typeface, or type,[^3] and we say a font contains several different *weights* (like "bold" and "normal"),[^4] several different *styles* (like "italic" and "roman", which is what not-italic is called),[^5] and arbitrary *sizes*.[^6] Welcome to the world of magic ink.[^magic-ink]

 [^3]: Let alone "font family", which can refer to larger or smaller
     collections of types.